cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

     - number of `.ready` and `.done` files in the archive status folder
     - requested minimum and maximum number of synchronous replicas, as well as the expected and actually observed values
+    - number of distinct nodes accommodating the instances
+    - timestamps indicating last failed and last available backup, as well as the first point of recoverability for the cluster
     - flag indicating if replica cluster mode is enabled or disabled
     - flag indicating if a manual switchover is required
+    - flag indicating if fencing is enabled or disabled

 - Go runtime related metrics, starting with `go_*`